 The basis of valuation of these assets is set out in note 1(b) of the accounts and attention is drawn to note 1(a) titled "Basis of Preparation".
 Due to the loss of complete historical information following the suspension of mining operations it is not possible to reliably estimate the carrying amount that would have been included had mine assets been carried at original cost less accumulated depreciation.

-8. Asset revaluation reserve Asset revaluation reserve
+9. Asset revaluation reserve